HOW DO YOU DETERMINE THE DISCOUNT RATE UNDER GASB 67/68 and GASB 74/75?

 - Routinely applying the same COLA either in dollar terms or relative to an economic indicator ( ie % of CPI)

 Given the lack of precision in the definition, the determination of a “substantively automatic” COLA will need to be made on a case-by-case basis.

 WHAT DOES THE GASB MEAN BY A “SPECIAL FUNDING SITUATION?

-Most of the time, a government employer is totally responsible for the pension benefits of its employees.
-Sometimes, another entity is responsible for all or a part of the pension benefits.
-An example of this would be when a county government is responsible for funding half of the required contributions for a city police department’s pension benefits.
+Most of the time, a government employer is totally responsible for the pension and OPEB benefits of its employees.
+Sometimes, another entity is responsible for all or a part of the benefits.
+An example of this would be when a county government is responsible for funding half of the required contributions for a city police department’s retirement benefits.
 A special funding situation only exists if one or both of the following are true:

-- The non-employer entity’s required contribution is based on a metric related to the pension plan, or
+- The non-employer entity’s required contribution is based on a metric related to the pension or OPEB plan, or

 - The non-employer entity is the only one legally required to contribute to the plan.

 A special funding situation has implications for both the government employer and the nonemployer contributing entity.
-GASB 68 prescribes how both should report their portions of the pension.
+GASB 68 and 75 prescribe how both should report their portions of the liability.